Christopher Evans (outlaw): Folsom prison escape

-The Evans & Sontag Melodrama
+The Evans and Sontag melodrama

 John Sontag's condition had worsened considerably, as he was dying of peritonitis.
 Eva made a trip to Fresno where she was permitted to see her fiancé one last time.
 Sontag's mother was also present, as well as Molly Evans who tried to comfort her.
 On July 3, 1893, John Sontag succumbed to his wounds and died.
 He was buried the next day west of Roeding Park, at the Calvary Cemetery in Fresno, not in Mankato as requested by his mother.
 No mourners were present, but the sky was filled with the sound of fireworks as people in Fresno celebrated the Fourth of July.

 On July 11, Molly Evans went to San Francisco to seek legal protection for her husband, but was in desperate need of money.
 San Francisco in the 1890s supported numerous theaters and at the time was known as an actor's town.
 During her time in the city, Molly was approached by an actor named Richard C. White, who had the idea of bringing the outlaw's story to the stage.
 The story of Evans and Sontag had created a media frenzy in the city, but this was not exclusive to newspaper coverage.
 The famous photograph of John Sontag in front of Marshal Gard's posse had become a popular cabinet card, and the cabin at the Stone Corral had been disassembled shortly after the shootout and put on display in San Francisco for an unrelated melodrama titled, The Train Wreckers, drawing large crowds.
 White was convinced that a melodrama about Evans and Sontag, starring Molly and Eva themselves, would be extremely popular.
 Molly was hesitant at first and asked to confer with Chris before making a decision.
 White sent a letter to Chris through Molly explaining how a quarter of the proceedings of the drama would go toward his court fees.
 Chris agreed to the idea as long as his cousin, Jim Evans, would get to represent him in a minor role.
 It is unsure whether Chris knew Eva would be starring in the play.

 On July 29, 1893, the San Francisco Examiner announced that Molly and Eva Evans would star as themselves in the six act melodrama titled, Evans and Sontag.
 While Molly worried about her ability to act, Eva was excited to play her role and longed for a career in acting.
 In September, Molly and Eva traveled to San Francisco where White rented them a flat in the Mission District.
 The rest of the Evans children went with them, and eventually all seven of them would appear in the production, although they would return to Grandmother Byrd's once the show went on the road.